Pylons/pyramid/docs/narr/viewconfig.rst

    # pyramid.config.Configurator class
    config.add_view(hello_world, route_name='hello')

-The first argument, ``view``, is required.
+The first argument, a :term:`view callable`, is the only required argument.
 It must either be a Python object which is the view itself or a :term:`dotted Python name` to such an object.
-In the above example, ``view`` is the ``hello_world`` function.
-All other arguments are optional.
-See :meth:`pyramid.config.Configurator.add_view` for more information.
+In the above example, the ``view callable`` is the ``hello_world`` function.

 When you use only :meth:`~pyramid.config.Configurator.add_view` to add view configurations, you don't need to issue a :term:`scan` in order for the view